Lumi-supercomputer/LUMI-training-materials/docs/1day-20240208/01_Architecture.md

 and each node is connected to two switches.
 So when you get a few sequentially numbered nodes, they will not be on a single switch (LUMI-C) or switch pair (LUMI-G).
 The switch blades are also water cooled (each one can consume up to 250W).
-No currently possible configuration of the Cray EX system needs that all switch positions in the switch chassis.
+No currently possible configuration of the Cray EX system needs all switch positions in the switch chassis.

 This does not mean that the extra positions cannot be useful in the future.
 If not for an interconnect,